UBC-MDS/tech_salary_predictor_canada_us/CONTRIBUTING.md

-# Contributing to the [Project Name] project
+# Contributing to the Tech Salary Predictor project

-This outlines how to propose a change to the [Project Name] project.
+This outlines how to propose a change to the  Tech Salary Predictor project.

 ### Fixing typos